bencvt/McPacketSniffer/README.md

 ## Compatibility

 McPacketSniffer modifies `bw.class` (MemoryConnection) and `bx.class`
-(TcpConncection).
+(TcpConnection).
 Any other mod that modifies these classes will potentially be incompatible with McPacketSniffer.

 Note that Forge *does* modify these classes.
 However, McPacketSniffer provides a